DonAlexandro/nubip-bot/README.md

 ## Available bash scripts

-`dev-build` - build images and start containers in development mode <br>
+`devBuild` - build images and start containers in development mode <br>
-`dev-start` - start containers in development mode <br>
+`devStart` - start containers in development mode <br>
-`dev-down` - remove images, network and containers which was started in development mode <br>
+`devDown` - remove images, network and containers which was started in development mode <br>

-`prod-build` - build images and start containers in production mode <br>
+`prodBuild` - build images and start containers in production mode <br>
-`prod-start` - start containers in production mode <br>
+`prodStart` - start containers in production mode <br>
-`prod-down` - remove images, network and containers which was started in production mode <br>
+`prodDown` - remove images, network and containers which was started in production mode <br>

 `runAllTest [options]` - run unit tests for bot and scrapper.
 Options:

 1. **--withCoverage** - run tests with coverage table

+`runAllLinters` - run [eslint](https://eslint.org/) for test and scrapper. <br>
+`preCommitPreparation` - common function that will run tests, linters and formatter before changes commiting. <br>
+`generateDocumentation` - generate API documentation for bot and scrapper. <br>